.jpg)

 As the name suggests, this relief concerns instances where assets are sold for a lower amount than their market value at the date of death (used for probate purposes).
 Where available, this relief will result in a refund of IHT.
 This relief can be claimed when:

-All sales of shares in the period must be accounted for, and relief can only be claimed if there was an aggregated loss.
-Executors must be careful if they wish to buy back the shares they have sold at a loss, as this would lead to a restriction in the relief that may be claimed.
+All sales of quoted shares in the period must be accounted for, and relief can only be claimed if there was an aggregated loss.
+As an executor, you must be careful if you wish to buy back the shares you have sold at a loss, as this would lead to a restriction in the relief that may be claimed.

 All sales are taken into account and relief can be claimed for any aggregated losses within a three year period following death.
 Further losses made in a fourth year are also eligible for relief, but any profit within this fourth year can be ignored.
 Again, there are certain conditions on the purchase of land/buildings that could lead to a loss restriction.